warrayquipsome/Chillax/README.md

 </details>

 **Disclaimer:** _We do not hold any responsibility for the aforementioned [client mods/wrapper](#Installation).
-Please them based on your own judgement._
+Please use them based on your own judgement._

 # Some of our best